Docosahexaenoic acid properties

 Related with improving circulation, DHA has the same effect as EPA, That is to say, it has hypotriglyceridemic and hypocholesterolemic effect.

 One type of diet rich in this component is the DASH diet, used for the treatment of hypertension.
-The consumption of blue fish (which is the richest food in DHA) has been shown to improve hypertension and other heart problems, especially if it is accompanied by abundant vegetables and legumes consumption.
+The consumption of oily fish (which is the richest food in DHA) has been shown to improve hypertension and other heart problems, especially if it is accompanied by abundant vegetables and legumes consumption.

 Obesity, weight looss and DHA requirements